 Country-by-Country Reporting (CbCR)

 In compliance with the OECD ‘BEPS’ Actions, Nestlé prepares the Country-by-Country Report (CbCR) for the entire Group and provides it to the Swiss tax authorities.
 Swiss tax authorities share the Nestlé CbCR with countries that have signed agreements allowing for that exchange.
 We participate in several initiatives with other multinational companies that support our journey with tax authorities and stakeholders towards improving tax governance and tax transparency.

 Effective tax rate and tax payments

 Effective tax rate

-In 2021, Nestlé incurred CHF 2.2 billion in corporate income taxes worldwide on our Group consolidated profit.
-This corresponds to a 20.9% effective tax rate on our worldwide profits.
-The underlying tax rate decreased by 40 basis points to 20.7%, mainly due to the evolution of the geographic and business mix.
+In 2022, Nestlé incurred CHF 2.7 billion in corporate income taxes worldwide on our Group consolidated profit.
+This corresponds to a 24.2% Effective Tax Rate (ETR) on our worldwide profits.
+The Underlying Tax Rate (UTR) was 20.9%.